 Tyrrel was born in Northamptonshire in 1975, and spent his early school years in Avonmouth, and secondary school years in Hampshire, joining the Royal Navy in 1991.
 A keen Martial Artist since the age of 13, Tyrrel has always based most of his writing subject matter around this, whether that be his book Personal Safety & Self Defence, or his upcoming novel Blood, Sweat & Tears.
 Poetry has always been another love of his, and has recognised the need to be diverse as a writer, and the use of poetry both as an exercise in description and diversity, and a satisfying outlet for emotions and thoughts.
 Tyrrel has contributed to LONELY.

 Vaijayantee is an editor and writer with over 12 years of editorial experience in the print and publishing media.
 She is currently associated as Editor of a few well-known magazines and publications.
 A poet at leisure, several poems of hers have been published in various publications, and she is currently working at her own anthology of poems.
 Vaijayantee has contributed to LONELY and LOVE.

 Zahra has been writing since the age of fourteen, and been on a journey since then to discover her identity as a poet: “There is so much to write about.
 You can start anywhere and with anyone.”
 She is a Sri Lankan, currently residing in Bahrain.
 She is an English Language Teacher and enjoys seeking out opportunities to contribute to her society.
 Most of her poetry and prose are written to convey a message that she hopes readers can find.
 She is currently working on a book about marriage and divorce, and a compilation of poetry about human emotions and the turbulent nature they can possess.
-Zahra has contributed to TRAVEL, LONELY, LOVE, WAR, HAPPY and BETRAYAL and THE CHALLENGES OF FINDING LOVE.
+Zahra has contributed to TRAVEL, LONELY, LOVE, WAR, HAPPY, BETRAYAL and EMPOWERMENT.